 We can offer insurance both for traditional public hire (cabs which can be hailed in the street) or private hire, where cars have to be booked in advance.
 We also cover many different vehicle types including black cabs, saloon cars, executive vehicles and MPVS.
 Through our service you will be able to get competitive quotations from companies, such as Aviva, RSA and the Equity Insurance Group amongst many others.
-These companies all have experience at understanding how important insurance is for those who make a living from driving.
-They appreciate that if you need to make a claim, it needs to be sorted quickly and efficiently so you can get back to work.
+These companies all have experience at understanding how important insurance is for those who make a living from driving their vehicle.
+They appreciate that if you need to make a claim, it needs to be sorted quickly and efficiently so you can get back to work as soon as possible.

 Our service can save you valuable time.
 We take note of your requirements and provide them to a panel of insurers.
 If any of these insurers are able to help, they will contact you directly.
 It means you do not have to give out your details to multiple companies on many different websites.